jackhaldane/twilio-AWS-DynamoDB-CallerIDInsert-Function/README.md

 Requries that got (>11.8.2) is added as a dependency

 # Usage
-accepts a %FromCall% variable which is passed to the AWS API gateway URL then to a Lambda function.
+accepts a `<$FromCall>` variable which is passed to the AWS API gateway URL then to a Lambda function.